 Paintings tell a story.
-I usually have a plan and the beginning of the story in mind when I start a painting, but sometimes I just want to hear what someone else thinks the story is.
+I usually have a plan at the beginning when I start a painting, but sometimes I just want to hear what someone else thinks the story is.
 This is one of those paintings!
-So instead of rattling on about what I think or want it to mean I’ll say just a little about the process: I covered the blank canvas with little portraits of a variety of insects and used some lovely collage material that had bug images on it.
+So instead of rattling on about what I think or want it to mean I’ll say just a little about the process.
+This was more about playing with materials.
+I covered the blank canvas with little portraits of a variety of insects and used some lovely collage material that had bug images on it.
 Using rubber cement I painted the larger images on top and spray painted over the entire canvas.
 Removing the rubber cement revealed the warrior image and the hand.

 Sometimes I consciously practice the non-killing beliefs of the Buddhists and move bugs that are in my house to the outside, or move a worm to the grass if it’s struggling in the burning sun and I use peppermint spray to distract wasps from building nests on my porch.
 I know that mother nature is always on the sidelines of our neighborhoods ready to overgrow and take back their world uninhabited by people.
 Thus Eco Warrior is finding a more understanding place between us and them.

 ‘Eco Warrior’ has been accepted into The Art League’s September Show, titled Zeitgeist, at the Torpedo Factory in Alexandria, Virginia.
-The Opening Reception will be on Thursday, September 12th from 6:30-8pm.
+The Opening Reception will be on Thursday, September 12, 2029.
 Love to see you there and thank you for following my posts.

 very artistic: sort of a combination of Picasso, petroglyphs, and autumn.